martinring/thesis/src/1-Introduction.md

 - [#chap:timing] dives deeper into the impacts self-verification has on the development and how design decisions should be made.
-- [#chap:partitioning] introduces a methodology to analyse proofs with respect to the question, which parts offer the most reduction in prover run-time when instantiated during system runtime.
+- [#chap:partitioning] introduces a methodology to analyse proofs with respect to the question, which parts offer the most reduction in prover run time when instantiated during system run-time.
 - Finally we sketch some advanced ideas for future work in [#chap:advanced] and
 - conclude with a brief summary of the results in [#chap:conclusion].